DanielVolnitsky/php-try-out-blog/README.md

-# php-try-out-blog
-A project to try out PHP language
+A project to try out the PHP language